Treatments · OCD therapy

 How sessions are structured.

-Most clients move through a rough arc, though no two courses of therapy look exactly the same.
-The phase boundaries below are illustrative, a way to picture how ERP tends to unfold, not a fixed sequence.
+Most clients move through a general arc, though no two courses of therapy look exactly the same.
+The phase boundaries below are illustrative, a way to picture how the work tends to unfold, not a fixed sequence.
 Some people stay longer in one phase.
 Some return to an earlier one.
 Pace is set collaboratively, and revisited often.

 Phase 1 · Sessions 1-3